oveee92/oveee92.github.io/docs/bash_hotkeys.md

 To jump word-by-word instead of letter-by-letter through your current command.

 ### ++ctrl+x++ ++ctrl+e++

-Opens an editor (determined by the EDITOR environment variable), including whatever you've already wrote on the prompt.
+Opens an editor (determined by the `EDITOR` and `VISUAL` environment variable), including whatever you've already wrote on the prompt.
 Very useful for commands with many parameters like complex curl commands.

-Save and quit to execute it.
+Save and quit to execute it, quit without saving to cancel it.

+!!! tip

+    If you get an error like `bash: emacs: command not found...`, that means you haven't set the EDITOR or VISUAL variable, defaulting it to emacs.
+Set it with `export EDITOR=vim` or whatever you prefer, and add it to your `~/.bashrc` to make it permanent.

 ## Directory navigation